Mvwestbury/Blue_antelope_tools/README.md

 ## Adding G-T damage to fastq files
 `Rscript mutator.R [options]`
  - Options:
- -

         -f FASTQ or --fastq=FASTQ (your fastq file)
-        -N NUMBER, --number=NUMBER
-                number of reads you want to damage
+        -N NUMBER or --number=NUMBER (number of reads you want to damage) -o OUTPUT or --output=OUTPUT (your ouputtfile)
-        -o OUTPUT, --output=OUTPUT
-                your ouputtfile
-        -h, --help
-                Show this help message and exit
+        -h or --help (Show this help message and exit)

 ## Heterozygosity